annaagnethe/Python-projects/README.md

-# Small-projects
+# Small Python projects
-Exercises for my own development
+These are exercises for my own development in writing Python language